 Beer lovers can enjoy themselves at numerous places.
 Trappeze Pub is where you should start because they offer more 200 beers, so you're sure to find at least a few to relish.
 There are only about 80 beers are on offer at The Globe a few blocks away, but there are 40 different types of scotch to cleanse your palette.

 There are plenty of lively college bars if you’re looking for something with more energy.
 Bourbon Street is mentioned on every list of best college bars and has fishbowls and dancing to lose yourself in the night.
 Magnolias is worth a trip as well because of its southern charm and is a little less intense than the previously mentioned places.
 City Bar looks less like a college bar, but it’s still full of students and young alumni going nuts on the weekend.
 The final college bar worth checking out is Allgood Lounge because it has a nice rooftop patio and offers up a build-your-own Bloody Mary bar for great day drinking.

 If busy college bars aren’t for you, The Nowhere Bar offers a more relaxed atmosphere with pool and a healthy jukebox.
 More bar games can be found at Boar’s Head Lounge, which offers pool, foosball, and table shuffleboard.
 A large patio area adds to the occasion if the weather’s nice.

 Music Scene Options

-Be prepared to stand all night as its standing room only but acts like Nirvana, M.I.A., and R.E.M. has graced its stage in years past.
+Be prepared to stand all night as it's standing room only but acts including Nirvana, M.I.A., and R.E.M. have graced its stage in years past.